Transmission tower: Markers

 The International Civil Aviation Organization issues recommendations on markers for towers and the conductors suspended between them.
 Certain jurisdictions will make these recommendations mandatory, for example that certain power lines must have overhead wire markers placed at intervals, and that warning lights be placed on any sufficiently high towers, this is particularly true of transmission towers which are in close vicinity to airports.

 Electricity pylons often have an identification tag marked with the name of the line (either the terminal points of the line or the internal designation of the power company) and the tower number.
 This makes identifying the location of a fault to the power company that owns the tower easier.

-Transmission towers, much like other steel lattice towers including broadcasting or cellphone towers, are marked with signs which discourage public access due to the danger of the high voltage.
+Transmission towers, much like other steel lattice towers including broadcasting or cellphone towers, are marked with signs that discourage public access due to the danger of the high voltage.
 Often this is accomplished with a sign warning of the high voltage.
 At other times, the entire access point to the transmission corridor is marked with a sign.
-Sign warning of the high voltage may also state the name of the company who built the structures, and acquired and designated lands where the transmission structures stand and line segments or right of way.
+Signs warning of the high voltage may also state the name of the company that built the structures and acquired and designated lands where the transmission structures stand and line segments or right of way.